Devil: Kant

-Kant further argues that a (spiritual) devil would be a contradiction.
-If the devil would be defined by doing evil, the devil had no free-choice in the first place.
-But if the devil had no free-choice, the devil could not have been held accountable for his actions, since he had no free-will but was only following his nature.
+Kant further argues that a (spiritual) devil would be a self-contradiction.
+If the devil would be defined by doing evil, the devil had no free choice in the first place.
+But if the devil had no free-choice, the devil could not have been held accountable for his actions, since he had no free will but was only following his nature.

-Titles

-Honorifics or styles of address used to indicate devil-figures.